-1 "Tutor" here simply means "legal guardian"-for boys until fourteen years of age, and for girls until twelve.
+1 "Tutor" here simply means "legal guardian"--for boys until fourteen years of age, and for girls until twelve.
 After these ages and before that of twenty-one such wards are in the charge of "Curators."
 Owing to our author's having the same Christian name as his father, the mistake is often made of asserting that John Urquhart was his tutor.

 2 Works, p.
 172. In a MS. volume of unpublished poems by Sir Thomas, which is described on p.
-116, there is the following:- "Upon the tutor of Cromarty, my great-grandfather's younger brother, and my father's tutor:
+116, there is the following :- "Upon the tutor of Cromarty, my great-grandfather's younger brother, and my father's tutor:

-"The present tyme, the preterit, nor futur

-T' ourselves, our fathers, nor posteritie,

-Do now, have yet, nor will produce a tutor,

-For's Pupils weil of more dexteritie,
+"The present tyme, the preterit, nor futur T' ourselves, our fathers, nor posteritie, Do now, have yet, nor will produce a tutor, For's Pupils well of more dexteritie,

 For he left free th' estate he had in charge:

-And by meer industrie did's own enlarge" (iii.
+And by meer industrie did's own enlarge " (iii.
 7).

 We are sorry to quote a poem of Sir Thomas's at this early stage, before the atmosphere has been created which is needed for perceiving and appreciating its true value.
-The judicious reader will, however, return to it with interest when that process has been completed.

-faithful in the discharge of all the duties belonging to his office, though he did not succeed in imparting to his pupil the secret of acquiring landed property, either with or without applause.
+The judicious reader will, however, return to it with interest when that process has been completed. faithful in the discharge of all the duties belonging to his office,1 though he did not succeed in imparting to his pupil the secret of acquiring landed property, either with or without applause.

-Sir Thomas Urguhart, senior, received his estates. we are informed, "without any burthen of debt, how little soever, or provision of brother, sister, or any other of his kindred or allyance wherewith to affect it."2 He married Christian, the fourth daughter of Alexander, fourth Lord Elphinstone (1552-1638), and received with her a dowry of nine thousand merks Scots (i.e. £500 Sterling).
-The date of our author's birth is given by Maitland as 1605, but it is now certain that this is an error, and that the true date is 1611.3 Sir Thomas was the eldest of the family, and he tells us that he was born five years after the marriage of his parents.
+Sir Thomas Urquhart, senior, received his estates, we are informed, "without any burthen of debt, how little soever, or provision of brother, sister, or any other of his kindred or allyance wherewith to affect it."2 He married Christian, the fourth daughter of Alexander, fourth Lord Elphinstone (1552-1638), and received with her a dowry of nine thousand merks Scots (i.e. £500 Sterling).
+The date of our author's birth is given by Maitland as 1605, but it is now certain that this is an error, and that the true date is $1611.^3$ Sir Thomas was the eldest of the family, and he tells us that he was born five years after the marriage of his parents.
 He also informs us that his mother's father, Lord Elphinstone, held the office of High Treasurer in Scotland at the time of the marriage.
-As that nobleman was High Treasurer only from just before 19th April, 1599, till 22nd September, 1601, it would not have been unreasonable to fix the date of the marriage as probably some time in 1600, if we had no other information on the subject.
-But it so happens that the marriagecontract is in existence, and is dated the 9th of July, 1606, and consequently Sir Thomas's birth would fall in the year 1611.
-Our author must therefore have been in error in describing his grandfather as being High Treasurer at the time of his daughter's marriage.
-He had, indeed, occupied this office some years before.
-Sir Thomas should have said had been, instead of was, but his lordly disposition of mind would probably make him contemptuous of such trifles.
+As that nobleman was High Treasurer only from just before 19th April, 1599, till 22nd September, 1601, it would not have been unreasonable to fix the date of the marriage as probably some time in 1600, if we had no other information on the But it so happens that the marriagesubject.